wohahobg/pterosync/README.md

 # PteroSync

 PteroSync is a leader in providing innovative solutions for server deployment and management.
 It simplifies and streamlines complex server processes, enabling efficient operations.
 With cutting-edge technology, PteroSync empowers businesses, focusing on growth while handling server allocation and deployment.
-It offers reliable and scalable solutions, designed to meet diverse needs&#8203;``【oaicite:2】``&#8203;.
+It offers reliable and scalable solutions, designed to meet diverse needs.

 ## Features
 - Automated Port Allocation